-Recommended procedure is to acquire an image with a homogenious illumination (only small grey level variation) at an average pixel intensity of 50% of the maximum value.
+The recommended procedure is to acquire an image with a homogeneous illumination (only small grey level variation) at an average pixel intensity of 50% of the maximum value.
 Whenever possible it is recommended to acquire the image in Image Accumulation mode with 8 or 16 images integration.
-Use the camera binning mode and exposure time which you will normally use for daily operation.
+Use the camera binning mode settings and exposure time settings which you will typically use for routine operation.